saidmuxtarov999/foodexpress-business-analysis/docs/05-Data-Model/README.md

 # Data Model

-This directory contains ERD, database schema and data model documentation.
+This section contains the database design and Entity Relationship Diagram (ERD) for the FoodExpress platform.

+The ERD illustrates the relationships between the core entities such as Customer, Restaurant, Menu, Order, Courier, Payment, and Admin.